Philipgdv/Methylotrophy/ReadMe.md

 4_LGT_MSA&Tree.ipynb
 ```

+## Run the full analysis

-If you wish to run the full analysis, run the following steps:
+If you wish to run the full analysis and recreate the full dataframe, run the following steps:

 - 1: change directory to the Methylotrophy folder & initiate it by running in the terminal (Where 1935183 is the taxon number of Asgardarchaea):
 ```
 cd /Methylotrophy